About AZ Falls Prevention Coalition

 At the Arizona Falls Prevention Coalition we believe that preventing falls and fall injuries in the elderly is achievable with the right information and an increase in public awareness.
 Our two Chapters, representing Northern & Southern Arizona, liaise with local partners locally to further our mission.

-The mission of the Arizona Fall Prevention Coalition Northern Chapter is to reduce the risk of falls by older Arizonans through education, awareness, and outreach focused on three essentials of falls prevention: medication management, physical activity, and home and environment modification.
+The mission of the Northern Chapter, Arizona Falls Prevention Coalition (AFPC) is to reduce the risk of falls by older Arizonans through education, awareness, and outreach focused on three essentials of falls prevention: medication management, physical activity, and home and environment modification.

-The Northern Chapter’s identified community partners include representatives from: Fire Department, Yavapai Regional Medical Center, Yavapai College, PT/OT, ALFA, Senior Centers Tai Chi for Health, AARP, Managed Healthcare Organizations, Community Home Repair Projects of Arizona, and Adult Protective Services.
+The Northern Chapter’s identified community partners include representatives from: Coconino County Public Health Services District, Navajo County, Fire Department, Yavapai Regional Medical Center, Yavapai College, PT/OT, ALFA, Senior Centers Tai Chi for Health, AARP, Managed Healthcare Organizations, Community Home Repair Projects of Arizona, and Adult Protective Services.
 The collaboration with regional partners is already expanding.
 Evidence-based and best practice models are melded and being adapted locally.

 The Chapter’s meetings are held on the 2nd Tuesday every other month from 2pm to 4pm, at the Yavapai Community Health Center’s training room.

-The mission of the Arizona Fall Prevention Coalition (AFPC) Southern Chapter is to reduce the risk of falls by older Arizonans through education, awareness and outreach focused on the three essentials of fall prevention: medication management, physical activity and environment modification.
+The mission of the Southern Chapter, Arizona Falls Prevention Coalition (AFPC) is to reduce the risk of falls by older Arizonans through education, awareness and outreach focused on the three essentials of fall prevention: medication management, physical activity and environment modification.

 Our members include representatives from: Pima Council on Aging, various fire departments (Rio Rico, Golder Ranch, Drexel, Northwest, Rincon Valley, Rural Metro, Green Valley, Tucson), Pima County-Public Health Nursing, local hospitals (Oro Valley, Northwest, Banner University Medical Center), UA College of Nursing and Arizona Center on Aging, Valley Assistance Services, Tai Chi for Health, Community Home Repair Projects of Arizona, and Adult Protective Services.